gradle/gradle/design-docs/tooling-api-improvements.md

 - For all Gradle versions, can request the `GradleBuild` model via `ProjectConnection`.
 This basically means removing the `@TargetGradleVersion` from the test case in `GradleBuildModelCrossVersionSpec`.

+## Story: Gradle provider builds build model efficiently

+When the `GradleBuild` model is requested, execute only the settings script, and don't configure any of the projects.

 ## Story: Tooling API client determines whether model is available

 This story adds support for conditionally requesting a model, if it is available